cloudposse/terraform-null-label/README.md

 ### Advanced Example

-Here is a more complex example with two instances simultaneously would be helpful e.g.
+Here is a more complex example with two instances using two different labels.
+Note how efficiently the tags are defined for both the instance and the security group.

 ```
 module "eg_prod_bastion_abc_label" {
   source          = "git::https://github.com/cloudposse/tf_label.git?ref=tags/0.2.0"